addUsername/Social-app/README.md

 - ~~display video thing, please be simple~~
 - ~~code endpoints for menssages and video(maybe)~~
 - ~~user sidebar (this will need more endopoints (for both authController/authService, to CRUD user info))~~
+- /settings with avatar, user info, credentials.. even account also
+- navBar
   - implement following actions, accept/cancel requests in front
-- avatar also
   - pm thing, last thing, super simple
-- create  and edit support for frames (back already supports this)
+- ~~create  and edit support for frames (back already supports this)~~
 - ~~finish back, whatever it takes~~, dockerize and see heroku
 - mock back and try to deploy front as static app
 - DON¨T FORGET VALIDATORS ON FORMS AND ENTITIES